How to Choose the Right Speakers for Your Event or Party Sound System

 Where is it happening?

 Indoors, you're managing echoes and reflection.
 Outdoors, you're fighting wind, distance, and the sound just disappearing into the ether.
-Venue acoustics make a difference - more than you'd think.

 How many people are you expecting?